SharkEzz/provisiond/README.md

 ```

 Aditionally, you can provide the flag `-apiPort` followed by the port you want
-to listen (must be an integer between 0 and 65536).
+to listen.

 By default, the API will be available on `0.0.0.0:7655`.

 There is currently 3 routes available:

-- `/v1/healthcheck`: will return a 200 response code and a JSON body with
+- `/v1/healthcheck`: will return a 200 response code and a JSON body with :

   `{ 'result': 'ok' }`
 - `/v1/deploy`: this route is POST only, you must provide a header named
   `password` with the choosen password as the value.
 The body of the request
   must be a deployment file content in plain text.

+  You can use this route to start a deployment remotely.
 - `/v1/deploy/log?id=xxx` : this is a GET route only.
 It take a query parameter
   `id`, which is equal to the ID provided when you launched the deployment.

+  You can use this route to get the logs from a running (or past) deployment.

 ### Writing a deployment file